davidkakov111/davidkakov111/README.md

 The Python Django Developer with Web3 Focus
 -------------------------------------------

-I am a self-taught Python Django developer with a passion for creating innovative tech solutions.
-My software development journey has guided me towards the Python programming language, coupled with the Django framework.
-I thrive on challenges and consistently hone my expertise in both backend and frontend technologies.
+I am a self-taught developer specializing in Python and Django, driven by a passion for crafting innovative tech solutions.
+While my journey has primarily revolved around Python and Django, I am also open to exploring and embracing diverse technologies.
+I excel in overcoming challenges and continuously refine my skills in both backend and frontend development.

 * 🌍  I'm based in Romania
 * 🖥️  See my portfolio at [Portfolio Website](https://web-davidkakov111.vercel.app/)